Isobel Bishop

-Isobel Bishop (born September 8, 1991) was an Australian water polo player.
+Isobel Bishop (born September 8, 1991) is an Australian former water polo player.
 She played for the Adelaide Jets in the National Water Polo League.
 She was a member of the Australia women's national water polo team, and won a gold medal at the 2011 Canada Cup and another gold at the 2011 FINA Junior World Championships.
 She represented Australia at the 2016 Olympics.

 Personal life

 Bishop was born on 8 September 1991 in Toorak Gardens, South Australia.
 Bishop attended Wilderness School in Adelaide, South Australia and completed her high school education in 2009.
 In 2016, Bishop was studying for a Bachelors degree in Visual Communications at the University of Technology Sydney.

 Water polo

 Bishop played water polo left-handed.
 She first played the sport as a thirteen-year-old because her sister played the sport and it was offered at her school.
 She held a water polo scholarship from the South Australia Institute of Sport and the Australian Institute of Sport.
 In 2008, she trained five mornings and four evenings a week while going to high school.